 This year's Institute takes place November 8-11 here at RRC.

 There is no charge for the program, and travel subsidies are available.
 We would be happy to arrange home hospitality with RRC students for you while you are here.
 For more information contact Rabbi David Dunn Bauer, Acting Director of Admissions, Recruitment, and Student Life.
 Click here for a sample Institute program.

-Nothing substitutes for a visit to RRC—it’s the best way to get to know us.
-Prospective student visitors are always welcome!
-Individual visits can be arranged any time during the academic year.
-You will have an opportunity to sit in on classes, tour our building, meet students, and chat with faculty and staff.
+Whether through the Institute or at another time, we want you to come visit.
+It’s by far the best way to get to know us and for us to meet you.
+Prospective student visitors are welcome, any time during the academic year.
+You can sit in on classes, tour our building, meet students, and chat with faculty and staff.

-Our facilities are housed in a redbrick, slate-roofed Georgian mansion originally built as a summer home for the Curtis family, publishers of the Saturday Evening Post.
-Located within Ziegelman Hall are classrooms, administrative staff and a language and media laboratory.
-An adjoining building houses the state-of-the-art Goldyne Savad Library Center and Ira and Judith Kaplan Eisenstein Reconstructionist Archives and faculty offices.
+The College is housed in a redbrick, slate-roofed Georgian mansion built as a summer home for the Curtis family, publishers of the Saturday Evening Post.
+Ziegelman Hall holds classrooms, administrative offices, the student lounge, and the kitchen.
+Adjoining Ziegelman Hall are the state-of-the-art Goldyne Savad Library Center, the Ira and Judith Kaplan Eisenstein Reconstructionist Archives, and faculty offices.

 Our students, faculty and alumni are a diverse group of individuals who share a passion for Jewish spirituality and religious study.
 Everyone – faculty, staff, and students – at RRC shares a commitment to Jewish learning beyond the powerful texts and magnificent history we have inherited, to the unfolding challenges and blessings of the current moment.
 Graduates of the College live and serve around the country, in Israel, Europe, and other parts of the globe.
 Contact Rabbi Bauer to find an RRC rabbi near you.